By Roy Burner - Minister of the Gospel

 Jesus told of a rich man and a beggar.
 The beggar (or Lazarus) died, and was carried by the angels into Abraham's bosom (a place of peace and comfort); the rich man died and was buried.
 And in hell the rich man lifted up his eyes, being in torments, and seen Abraham afar off, and Lazarus in his bosom.

 The rich man asked Abraham if he could send Lazarus to his father's house; for he had five brothers; that he may testify to them, lest they come to this place of torment.
-Abraham said: They have Moses and the prophets; let them hear them.
-And he said, No, Father Abraham: but if one went to them from the dead, they will repent.
+Scripture reveals: Abraham said to him, they have Moses and the prophets; let them hear them.
+And he said, No, father Abraham: but if one went to them from the dead, they will repent.
 And he said to him, if they hear not Moses and the prophets, neither will they be persuaded, through one rose from the dead (Luke 16:29-30).

 The brothers had the same opportunity; as did the rich man, to yield their lives over to the words of life given, through Moses and the prophets, but apparently had not.
-Scripture reveals: He that is unjust, let him be unjust still; and he which is filthy, let him be filthy still; and he that is righteous, let him be righteous still; and he that is holy, let him be holy still (Revelation 22:11).
+Scripture reveals: He that is unjust, let him be unjust still; and he which is filthy, let him be filthy still; and he that is righteous, let him be righteous still; and he that is holy, let him be holy still; with Jesus saying: Behold, I come quickly; and my reward is with me, to give every man according as his work shall be (Revelation 22:11-12).

 A Bible commentary noted: Character tends to become fixed and unchangeable, determined by a lifetime of habits.
-The arrive of the end will prevent any change of destiny.
-When Christ returns, or one goes by the way of the grave, the deliberate choice of each person will have fixed his eternal state.
+The arrival of the end will prevent any change of destiny.
+When Christ returns, or one goes by the way of the grave, the choice of each individual will have fixed their eternal state.

 Shall horses run upon the rock?
 Will one plow there with oxen?
 For you have turned judgment (or justice) into gall, and the fruit of righteousness into hemlock (Amos 6:12).
 A Bible commentary noted: These two questions demand a negative answer.
 Horses do not run on rocks, or else they would become lame; nor does one plow with oxen, or else the plow would be broken.
 To violate natural law is to reap the consequences of it.
 Transgressing God's law will bring certain judgment.